Skip to main content

 Can I apply for AIP and Express Entry at the same time?+

 Yes, in principle.
 There is no rule preventing you from maintaining an Express Entry profile while also pursuing AIP.
-Many applicants pursue both simultaneously to maximize their options.
+Many applicants keep both options open.
 Use the CRS Calculator to see where you stand in Express Entry.

 🔍 Explore your options